The index of G-transversally elliptic families I: The index class of a family of -transversally elliptic operators

 By Proposition \ref{prop:dG}, we know that $d_G\circ \pi (\varphi ) =\pi(d\varphi )$ is a bounded operator on $\mathcal{E}$.
 Moreover, $d_G^*(1+\Delta)^{-1}$ has negative order, so by Corollary \ref{cor:compact}, it is a compact operator of the Hilbert module $\mathcal E$.
 It follow that $d_G^*(\rm{id}+\Delta )^{-1}d_G\pi(\varphi )$ is compact as well.
 In order to show that the operator $(\rm{id}-P^2)\circ \pi(\varphi )$ is compact, we first notice that for $\psi =\varphi^*\star \varphi$, we have:

 i.e.

 since all the operators are $G$-invariant.
-Therefore, projecting in the Calking algebra and putting $\epsilon\to 0$, we deduce that $(\rm{id}-P^2)\circ \pi(\psi )$ is compact for any non-negative $\psi\in C^*G$.
+Therefore, passing to the Calking algebra and letting $\epsilon$ tend to $0$, we deduce that $(\rm{id}-P^2)\circ \pi(\psi )$ is compact for any non-negative $\psi\in C^*G$.
 Now, using continuous functional calculus, we may write any $\varphi \in C^*G$ as a linear combination of non-negative elements and conclude.

 \end{proof}

 In the following definition and as before, $P= $.

 \begin{defi} The index class $\indm (P_0)$ of a $G$-invariant family $P_0$ of $G$-transversally elliptic operators is defined as: